DaveBenham/VenomModules/README.md

 ### Global Knob configuration
-The module context menu include an option to configure all buttons simultaneously.
-The option values are the same as for individual knobs.
+The module context menu includes options to configure all knobs simultaneously.
+The option values are the same as for individual knobs except custom values are not supported.
+You must configure each knob individually if you want custom values.

 If all knobs currently share the same value, then the current value is displayed in the menu.
-If at least one button is different, then the current value is empty.
+If at least one knob is different, then the current value is empty.

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.
 However, the rename function is modified slightly.
 Renameing a knob will automatically rename the corresponding output port, and vice versa.